can you sleep in the bathtub?

 Hypothermia is more likely if you’re asleep for a prolonged time, and the risk will be further increased if the room becomes cold.

 Of course, there’s a big difference between actively swimming in cold water and being inert in cool or cold water.
-Our internal body temperature lowers when we sleep, and hypothermia can happen quickly.
+Our internal body temperature lowers when we sleep, and hypothermia can happen.

 In water less than 40 degrees Fahrenheit, it takes hold in minutes.
 The speed at which hypothermia takes hold is affected by the temperature of the water and the person’s body mass.